 Nearly half of all marriages in the United States end in divorce, and the majority will be successfully settled outside of the courtroom.
 Divorce mediation is one of the most commonly used tools to help couples determine the outcome of their divorce.
 Mediation allows couples to sit down with a neutral third-party mediator to work through the issues present in their divorce proceeding and work together to reach an agreement on the terms.

 Whatever terms you agree to during mediation will be legally binding so long as they adhere to Illinois law.
 Due to this, it is in your best interest to work with an experienced divorce attorney during the mediation process to ensure that your best interests are protected.
-Our skilled and dedicated family lawyers at Tommalieh Law have helped many couples work through divorce mediation and will know the best way to approach your particular case.
+Our skilled and dedicated divorce lawyers at Tommalieh Law have helped many couples work through divorce mediation and will know the best way to approach your particular case.
 Call us today or book an appointment online to meet with us for a free initial case consultation.

 What is Divorce Mediation?